Polycarbonate Injection Moulding

 Contact us

-Advanced Molding Techniques for Polycarbonate
+Advanced Moulding Techniques for Polycarbonate

-• Another valuable technology is Water-Assisted Injection Molding, particularly useful for producing hollow or tubular parts with uniform wall thickness.
+• Another valuable technology is Water-Assisted Injection Moulding, particularly useful for producing hollow or tubular parts with uniform wall thickness.
 This process uses high-pressure water to displace the polymer core, creating lightweight structures without compromising mechanical integrity.

-• Overmolding enables the combination of multiple materials—such as rigid polycarbonate and soft-touch elastomers—or the integration of inserts, such as metal connectors or electronic components.
+• Overmoulding enables the combination of multiple materials—such as rigid polycarbonate and soft-touch elastomers—or the integration of inserts, such as metal connectors or electronic components.
 This technique is increasingly adopted in electronics and consumer goods to improve ergonomics, functionality, and design.

-Choosing the right advanced molding technique depends on the part's geometry, end-use requirements, and production scale.
+Choosing the right advanced moulding technique depends on the part's geometry, end-use requirements, and production scale.
 When correctly applied, these technologies provide a strategic advantage in terms of product quality, performance, and production efficiency.

 Polycarbonate Injection Molding